 Over the course of about ten years, I worked my way up to a little over $100,000 a year.
 I worked hard to make that kind of money but found the secret to not having to work so hard was hiring employees.

 Now, twenty-eight years later I have started and helped run about a dozen businesses.

 I’ve learned the difference between being an entrepreneur and just simply being self-employed.
 If you are doing all of the hard work you are just simply self-employed.
 An entrepreneur hires help and then moves on to make money in other areas.

 Even as a self-employed person, the best perk is getting to be the boss, setting your own schedule, and doing your own thing.

 A New Leaf

-When I became a real estate agent, I enjoyed being in a professional setting when I wanted to be, yet being in charge otherwise.
-I liked having the freedom to go and come as I please, always have.
+When I became a real estate agent, I enjoyed being in a professional position, yet being in charge.
+I liked having the freedom to go and come as I please, and always have.